Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 **RetailDataSimulatorPipeline**: Raw data for each week are simulated and sent to Azure Blob Storage in each cycle.

 **RetailDFModel_PriceOptimizationPipeline**: In each cycle, raw data are copied from Azure Blob Storage to Azure Data Lake Store.
-Then, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visulization in each cycle.
+Then, Spark activities will ingest the raw data from Azure Data Lake Store, aggregate the raw unstructured transaction data to weekly sales data, train demand forecasting model, solve price optimization problems and prepare the data for Power BI visualization in each cycle.

 **ModelRetrainPipeline**: Demand forecasting model is retrained on up-to-date sales data to keep improving the predictive performance.
 The **ModelRetrainPipeline** can be deployed in a different cycle time from the two pipelines above, since there are no dependencies between **ModelRetrainPipeline** and the other two pipelines.
 In this solution demo, the **RetailDataSimulatorPipeline** and **RetailDFModel_PriceOptimizationPipeline** are scheduled to run **hourly**, which represents **weekly** in the reality.
 While **ModelRetrainPipeline** is scheduled to run **every four hours**, which represents **four weeks (approximately one month)** in the reality.